-- 1. Instrument the first bit range or bit as described in one of the two previous sections. - Re-position the cursor over the bus, click the right mouse button, and again select Add partial instrumentation to redisplay the Partial Instrumentation dialog box.
+- 1. Instrument the first bit range or bit as described in one of the two previous sections. - 2.
+Re-position the cursor over the bus, click the right mouse button, and again select Add partial instrumentation to redisplay the Add partial bus dialog box.
 Note that the previously instrumented bit or bit range is now displayed.